artem-smotrakov/esp32-weather-google-sheets/README.md

 Here is a list of main features:

-*  Measuring temperature and humidity with DHT22 sensor.
+*  Measuring temperature and humidity with DHT22 sensor
-*  Sending data to a Google sheet.
+*  Sending data to a Google sheet
-*  Supporting Google OAuth 2.0 service to get access to the sheet.
+*  Supporting Google OAuth 2.0 service to get access to the sheet
-*  Configuring the device via web browser.
+*  Configuring the device via web browser

 The sheet doesn't need to be publicly available on the Internet.
 The device doesn't require any middleman such as PushingBox or IFTTT.